Partner Spotlight: MECCA

 By Amanda Lang • January 23, 2026

 The "starving artist" stereotype is well-known.
 Housed folks often struggle to make an income through art.
-That difficulty is magnified for unhoused artists, for whom many basic resources are out of reach: good-quality supplies, studio space, and art classes.
+That difficulty is magnified for unhoused artists, for whom many basic resources are out of reach, including good-quality supplies, studio space, and art classes.
 For that reason, when CSS launched our new Arts Entrepreneurship Program this past summer, we knew we couldn't do it alone.

 That's where the Materials Exchange Center for Community Arts, MECCA for short, came in.
 Many locals know of MECCA as a store in Eugene that sells secondhand art supplies.
 But they do so much more than that.